Officers

 Research Interests: 19th-century fiction and poetry; women’s writing; dance; performance studies; book history; critical studies in higher education

-Selected Publications: Fashioning the Silver Fork Novel (Pickering & Chatto, 2012); Literature and Dance in Nineteenth-Century Britain: Jane Austen to the New Woman (Cambridge, 2009); Co-author with Laura Koppes Bryan, Shaping Work-Life Culture in Higher Education (Routledge, 2015); Editor, Byron: Heritage and Legacy (Palgrave, 2008); Co-editor with Margaret D. Stetz, Michael Field and Their World (Rivendale, 2007)
+Selected Publications: Fashioning the Silver Fork Novel (Pickering & Chatto, 2012); Literature and Dance in Nineteenth-Century Britain: Jane Austen to the New Woman (Cambridge, 2009); co-author with Laura Koppes Bryan, Shaping Work-Life Culture in Higher Education (Routledge, 2015); editor, Byron: Heritage and Legacy (Palgrave, 2008); co-editor with Margaret D. Stetz, Michael Field and Their World (Rivendale, 2007)

 Christina Bashford — Senior Advisory Board | 2022-present